GICHD/MARS-Instructions/Connecting Forms with IMSMA.md

-# Publishing MARS Forms and IMSMA Field report GUID.
+# Connecting Forms with IMSMA:
-Once IMSMA NG published a form it assign a GUID value to that form to link the reports, with the correct version of form.
-Hence when connecting any reports to an IMSMA form you will need to include the GUID to identify the correct published form and link it to the reports.
+Once IMSMA NG published a form it assign a `GUID` value to that form to link the reports, with the correct version of form.
+Hence when connecting any reports to an IMSMA form you will need to include the `GUID` to identify the correct published form and link it to the reports.

-MARS uses the published form GUID when building the MaXML file to link the reports with the desired form in IMSMA NG.
+MARS uses the published form `GUID` when building the MaXML file to link the reports with the desired form in IMSMA NG.
 To accomplish this here are the recommended steps that MARS Organisation Administrators can follows.

 ## Export MaXML
 IMSMA NG creates a new report following the preferred method.
 In this example I will use the Data Entry menu item as a way to create a new report.